Last Updated on 30/05/2021 by Mandy

 Maternity Hospital Melbourne List

-Note that private Obstetricians generally work with a single hospital so if you’re planning on using a specific birth team, your choice of hospital may be limited.
+Note that private Obstetricians generally work with a single hospital so if you’re planning on using a specific birth team, your choice of the hospital may be limited.
 Contact Private Maternity Hospitals to get a list of doctors you can choose from.
 Note that like the Birth Centre, the top private obstetricians can “book out” very quickly.
 There may not be time to do much “shopping around”.

 List of hospitals: